 VPN services are bliss to many Internet users most especially when it comes to accessing blocked websites including Netflix among others.

-However, some users claimed that their VPN is not working with apps like Netflix.
-We understand how annoying it can be, but do not worry!
+However, some users claimed that their VPN service is not working with services like Netflix.

 Why is my VPN not working on Netflix?